 Lincoln Memorial University – Duncan School of Law also is approved by the Tennessee Board of Law Examiners.

-The Lincoln Memorial University-Duncan School of Law is located in Knoxville’s Historic Old City Hall Building.
+The Lincoln Memorial University-Duncan School of Law (LMU-DSOL) is located in Knoxville’s Historic Old City Hall Building.
 LMU-DSOL is an integral part of LMU’s values-based learning community, and is dedicated to preparing the next generation of lawyers to provide sound legal service in the often underserved region of Appalachia and beyond.
 For more information about LMU-DSOL, call 1-800-325-0900, ext.
-5303 or visit us online at law.lmunet.edu.
+5303 or visit us online at www.lmunet.edu/law.